MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 -   `systemctl` – start, stop, or enable services
 -   Text editor commands.
 On Linux, there are various text editor options, such as vi and emacs.

-## Common tasks for availability configurations of SQL Server on Linux
+## Common tasks for availability configurations of [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] on Linux
-This section covers tasks that are common to all Linux-based SQL Server deployments.
+This section covers tasks that are common to all Linux-based [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] deployments.

 ### Ensure that files can be copied
-One thing that anyone using SQL Server on Linux should be able to do is copy files from one server to another.
+One thing that anyone using [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] on Linux should be able to do is copy files from one server to another.
 This task is very important for AG configurations.

 Things like permission issues can exist on Linux as well as on Windows-based installations.
 However, those familiar with how to copy from server to server on Windows may not be familiar with how it is done on Linux.
 A common method is to use the command-line utility `scp`, which stands for secure copy.
 Behind the scenes, `scp` uses OpenSSH.
 SSH stands for secure shell.
 Depending on the Linux distribution, OpenSSH itself may not be installed.
 If it is not, OpenSSH will need to be installed first.
 For more information on configuring OpenSSH, see the information at the following links for each distribution:
 -   [Red Hat Enterprise Linux (RHEL)](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/ch-OpenSSH.html)